HubTou/PyLists4C/DOC.md

 ```C
 #include <pylists4c.h>
 ```
 * Link the library with the rest of your objects.
-For example, if you're working on a Unix-like system, put something like this in your **makefile**:
+For example, if you're working on a Unix-like system, put something like this in your **makefile** (beware, the spaces have to be replaced by a TAB character before $(CC)):
 ```C
 LDFLAGS += -lpylists4c